-Does the SEA's proposed timeline distribute priority schools' implementation of meaningful interventions aligned with the turnaround principles in a balanced way, such that there is not a concentration of these schools in the later years of the timeline?
+➤ Does the SEA's proposed timeline distribute priority schools' implementation of meaningful interventions aligned with the turnaround principles in a balanced way, such that there is not a concentration of these schools in the later years of the timeline?

-As detailed in Table 34, the timeline targets state, district, and school activities that will occur in order that the Turnaround Principles will be implemented in schools by 2014-2015; implementation efforts will continue in 2015 and beyond.
+As detailed in Table 35Table 35, the timeline targets state, district, and school activities that will occur in order that the Turnaround Principles will be implemented in schools by 2014-2015; implementation efforts will continue in 2015 and beyond.
 The timeline does not distribute schools differentially or save all aspects of implementation for the latter years of the timeline.
-All schools identified will follow this timeline timeline to Table 34.
+All schools identified will follow the timeline on Table 34.

-Table 34 Turn Around Principles Timeline
+Table 35 Turn Around Principles Timeline